replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on November 26, 2024

 ### Bug Fixes {#bug-fixes-v2024-11-26-2}
-* Fixes an bug that could result in images not being included in Helm Airg gap install instructions.
+* Fixes a bug that caused images to be excluded from the Helm air gap install instructions.

 ## v2024.11.20-5